LearnPress/learnpress/readme.txt

 == Changelog ==

+= 2.0.1 =
++ Added duplication quiz/question/lesson in admin
++ Added crop user's avatar in profile
++ Fixed conflict with Yoast SEO make course content does not show correctly
++ Fixed some errors happen with older PHP version
++ Fixed progress bar does not update after completing an item
++ Fixed setting of some page lost after reactive
++ Fixed items can not drag and drop in course's curriculum
++ Fixed courses name is always show as "Auto Draft"

 = 2.0 =
 + Updated database structure for new functions
-+ Removed "Cart" outside LearnPress core and separated to addon
-+ Changed permalink of quiz and made it become a part of course's permalink
++ Added view quiz inside a course with sub-permalink
-+ Allowed add course's section without a name
++ Added allow add course's section without a name
 + Added email system to send it to user after buying a course
 + Added popup lightbox to view course's item content in full-screen mode
 + Added option to show/hide list of questions in quiz
 + Added 'Sale Price' for course
-+ Added option to randomize question's answer
 + Added option to combine all scripts/styles enqueued into one file
 + Added option to evaluate course's results by average results of quizzes
 + Added "Passing Grade" to quiz allow evaluate result of quiz is passed/failed
 + Added option to show name of user in profile
++ Added duplicate a question inside quiz
++ Added preview mode of course for instructor or admin
++ Added memorize question type is the most used
++ Added new tab to edit user information in profile page
 + Improved admin course editor
++ Removed "Cart" outside LearnPress core and separated to addon
-+ Show answer's explanation right away after user checking question's answer
++ Fixed show answer's explanation right away after user checking question's answer
 + Fixed page does not load after logging in profile
 + Fixed quiz finish automatically right away after starting with duration is zero
++ Fixed displays shortcodes inside content of quiz/lesson

 = 1.0.8 =
 + Fixed "Password protected content" feature